Bhargavi84/yoga-emporium/README.md

                 Logout page works as expected.

         * #### Login page
             * Clicking on Login page, route to sign-in page form to enter details.
-If entries are wrong, error is displayed "The username and/or password you specified are not correct" if entries are correct it will route to Home page Alert Success alert is displayed saying "Successfully signed in as Username".works as expected.
+If entries are wrong, error is displayed "The username and/or password you specified are not correct" if entries are correct it will route to Home page Alert Success alert is displayed saying "Successfully signed in as Username", works as expected.

         * #### News page.